Mother admits she was drunk when baby vanished

 "It's a possibility," said Bradley.
 "Just like anybody else when you drink, you don't remember the things that happened."

-"That goes to her credibility, it's her being truthful," Joe Tacopina, a high-profile criminal defense lawyer and former prosecutor from New York, said at a news conference.
-Bradley and Irwin stood behind Tacopina, holding hands, but did not comment.

-Tacopina said he has talked to the couple at length and would not be representing them if he thought they had anything to do with Lisa's disappearance.

-Bradley previously said she last saw Lisa when she put her to bed in her crib at 10:30 p.m. on October 3, but told "Today" she last saw her at 6:40 p.m.
-Tacopina said Bradley's varying recollection of when she last saw Lisa is understandable given her distraught state of mind in the past two weeks.
+Bradley previously said she last saw Lisa when she put her to bed in her crib at 10:30 pm on October 3, but told "Today" she last saw her at 6:40 p.m.

 Irwin told both network news shows he did not think Deborah had anything to do with Lisa's disappearance.